Large Indoor Plants- Tall, Green, and Handsome!

 Bird of Paradise

-- Light: They love bright light and can even endure some hours of direct sunlight.
+- Light: Bright light is what they love and can also withstand a few hours of direct sunlight.

 - Spacing: Ensure it has room to spread; the leaves can get broad and tall.